ccrd1711/aber-cleanup/README.md

 * On the same day I took my photos, someone had left a beer bottle in the sand.
 The registration page features this image now, symbolising a "message in a bottle."
 This metaphor reflects the outreach and community building aspects of the beach clean initiative, where each registration or donation is like sending a message of hope and commitment to the cause.

 * I had used color picker and based the colors off of what was given to me in the grid, however in the end I just chose what I thought was best and visually appealing.

-## Analysing the User Stories

-User Story 1: The website is responsive (please see Bugs section for any anomalies) across all screen sizes, and is accessible.
-CSS and Bootstrap both integrated into website build.

-User Story 2: All images in the site are my own but I moved away from sourcing past cleans as it proved difficult.
-Stock images not preferable.
-I moved more towards the narrative angle as mentioned above.
-This did initially hamper performance but images were resized multiple times to retain quality whilst reducing the image size.

-User Story 3: I decided to go with the CTA to be just in one place as I didn't think it would be very design friendly.
-There's a hyperlink within the events section that will also take you to the donation section without scrolling back up.
-Also includes the content that I wanted.

-User Story 4: Embedded map that can be opened in order to help with navigation and all pages have social media links.

-User Story 5: I think it's very important to be aware of all individuals when building these sites in the actual coding, but also in the subject matter.
-So I made sure to highlight that the charity still offers other ways of giving support if you're unable to help due to circumstances like disabilities.

-User Story 6: I decided against this in the end as I wanted the content on the About page more than the reviews.
-This would merely have been another way to show that I can code another element in to the site rather than being design friendly.
-The site conveys the cause and what happens on the day very well in my opinion.

 ## Website Features